suffolklibraries/lgc/content/collections/events/eco-conscious-fashion-show.md

   [01473351249](tel:01473351249)
 ---
-Join the Chantry Library on International Women's Day to enjoy an eco-conscious fashion show and spoil yourself to some clothes shopping.
+Join the Chantry Library on International Women's Day to enjoy an eco-friendly fashion show and spoil yourself to some clothes shopping.